Billions Recovered for Clients | Over 50 Years of Experience | No Fee Unless We Win

 - Premises liability deaths from unsafe conditions on someone else's property

 If your loved one's death was caused by someone else's negligence, you may have a wrongful death claim.
-A NYC car accident lawyer with the Rothenberg Law Firm can review the facts and assess where you stand.
+A NYC car accident lawyer with The Rothenberg Law Firm can review the facts and assess where you stand.

 Construction Accident Deaths and New York Labor Law